lindseysim/interaction-handler/README.md

 In this example, we're adding OpenLayers map-measure interactions, which handle the actual interactions themselves.
 One for measuring by distance by line, other for measuring area by polygon.

 First create the interactions in the handlers.
-Because the interactions are quite similar, we will share the same routes.
-However, the interactions themselves are unique, so added separately with different names.
+Because the interactions are quite similar, we will share the same routes (using an `geom` attribute that will be added to the buttons to differentiate measure type).
+However, the interactions themselves are unique so they are added separately to the interaction handler with unique names.

 ```javascript
 var olInteraction = null,